LG HU810P Laser 4K Projector Coming Soon

 The LG CineBeam 4K UHD has two built-in speakers and is apparently Dolby ATMOS compatible, but we don't expect anyone will ever use this.
 A large high resolution projected image (LG says up to 300 inches!) simply must be accompanied by quality sound of matching scale.

-The projector has only just been launched in Korea, so there's no word yet on pricing or availability in the UK.
-Rest assured though, StereoNET already has its name down for a review sample.
+The projector has only just been launched in Korea, so there's no word yet on pricing or availability in Australia.
+Rest assured, StereoNET already has its name down for a review sample.

 Stephen Dawson started writing full time about home entertainment technology just weeks before the DVD was launched in Australia.
 Since then he has written several thousand product reviews amounting to millions of words for newspapers and magazines around Australia.